Overview

 Assessment and Certification

-These certifications confirm an individual’s capability to deliver vital life support and immediate first aid assistance in diving emergency situations, in full compliance with the standards set by SRFAC, WSH Council, MOM OFAC Technical Note, and SS 511:2018 Code of practice for diving at work.
+These certifications card confirm an individualʼs capability to deliver vital life support and immediate first aid assistance in diving emergency situations, in full compliance with the standards set by WSH Council, MOM OFAC Technical Note, and SS 511:2018 Code of practice for diving at work.

 Candidates will be assessed through practical skills assessment with E-Learning exam questions.